GoogleCloudPlatform/terraform-google-cloudsqlnetworking/README.md

 2. [VPC across VPN Tunnel Scenario](./examples/2.VPC-Across-VPN) : This solution guides user to create a highly available (HA) VPN connection between a user project and a host project with a service project attached.
 The solution then establishes a Cloud SQL connection using the private IP address of Cloud SQL instance created in the service project and a VM instance created in the user project.

+3. [PSC across VPN Scenario](./examples/3.PSC) : This solution guides a user to create a PSC enabled Cloud SQL instance with a consumer and producer project setup having a compute VM instance created in the consumer project connecting to the Cloud SQL instance through PSC service endpoint.
+The consumer project contains the consumer VPC, service endpoint & firewall rules to connect to the SQL instance in the producer project.

+4. [PSC across VPN Scenario](./examples/4.PSC-Across-VPN) : This solution guides a user to create a HA VPN connection between user and consumer project to connect to a PSC enabled Cloud SQL instance in a producer project from a compute VM instance through PSC service endpoint.
+The compute instance in the consumer project connects to the PSC service endpoint via the VPN connection.
+The PSC service endpoint connects to the Cloud SQL instance.

+All [GA offerings](https://cloud.google.com/sql/docs/sqlserver/private-ip) for Cloud SQL (MySQL, PostgreSQL, MSSQL) are supported through our solutions.

 ## Variables

 To control module's behavior, change variables' values.
 Behavior of each of these variables has been documented in the readme file for the respective examples.
 Some of the common variables has been described below but the respective readme file should act as reference point as it describe about them in more details: